icharo-tb/GW2_SRS/ETL/TRANSFORM_01/resume.md

 **Workflow**
-- Transform and analysis as well as cleaning of non-necessary data from JSON files
+- Cleaning of JSON files
+- Analysing data gathered from the logs transformations
+- Getting clean data into formats such as csv or clean JSONs
-- Sorting of boss data
+- Sorting boss clean data